CoffeeBeforeArch/CoffeeBeforeArch.github.io/_posts/2020-04-30-avoiding-branches.md

   0.09 │    └──jne    340                                          ▒
 ```

-We can see that each iteration we simply shifts the boolean input left by 5 (to create either 0 or 32), and add the result to `sink`.
+We can see that each iteration we shifts the boolean input left by 5 (to create either 0 or 32), and adds the result to `sink`.

-Here is the assembly when a constant with a value determined at run-time.
+Here is the assembly when a constant with a value only known at run-time.

 ```
   0.56 │348:┌─→mov    (%rax),%ecx                                  ▒